fommil/fpmortals/manuscript/under-review.md

 ### Convey Information

-Besides being a container for necessary business information, data structure can be used to encode constraints.
+Besides being a container for necessary business information, data structures can be used to encode constraints.
 For example,

 {lang="text"}
 ~~~~~~~~
   final case class NonEmptyList[+T](head: T, tail: List[T])
 ~~~~~~~~

-can never be empty because it is impossible to construct an empty instance.
+can never be empty.
 This makes `cats.data.NonEmptyList` a useful data structure despite containing the same information as `List`.

-In addition, wrapping a class can convey information such as if a class contains valid entries.
+In addition, wrapping an ADT can convey information such as if it contains valid instances.
 Instead of breaking *totality* by throwing an exception

 {lang="text"}
 ~~~~~~~~